systemed/tilemaker/README.md

 Formatting: braces and indents as shown, hard tabs (4sp).
 (Yes, I know.)
 Please be conservative about adding dependencies or increasing the memory requirement.

+To safely rebuild the project after making changes to the code, you need to run :

+    make clean
+    make
+    sudo make install

 ## Copyright

 tilemaker is maintained by Richard Fairhurst and supported by [many contributors](https://github.com/systemed/tilemaker/graphs/contributors).
 We particularly celebrate the invaluable contributions of Wouter van Kleunen, who passed away in 2022.